Parliamentary.ai

 Changes to Licensing

-The Bill amends the existing legislation relating to live music.
-The key change is to clarify the definition of "live music" and introduce a specific exemption from licensing requirements for smaller events.
-Specifically, live music is now defined as either unamplified music or amplified music performed for an audience of 200 people or less.
+The Bill amends the definition of "live music" in existing legislation.
+It removes the current ambiguity surrounding the term "music entertainment".
+Crucially, it introduces a specific exemption from licensing for live music that is either unamplified or amplified with an audience of 200 people or less.

 Government Spending